/

 • Avoid naked flames such as smoking materials, cookers and heaters

-• Be aware that low paraffin emollient products have a similar ignition risk if there is emollient residue build up in fabrics
+• All emollient products have an ignition risk if there is emollient residue build-up in fabrics

 • Follow the safety advice on your emollient products